python4astronomers/python4astronomers/source/installation/python_install.rst

 - Packages can be added with a customized package manager ``pypm`` toolf which installs from the `ActiveState PyPM repository <http://code.activestate.com/pypm/>`_.
-This handles the "difficult" packages like NumPy and SciPy with support for dependency resolution, and also includes most packages from `PyPI`_.
+This handles the "difficult" packages like NumPy and SciPy with support for dependency resolution, and also includes most packages from `PyPI <pypi.python.org>`_.

 Two tests of installing ActivePython on MacOS (snow leopard) and a linux CentOS-5 system were successful and were simple to perform.
 Although we don't